nephio-project/docs/content/en/docs/guides/install-guides/install-on-byoc.md

 ### GitOps Tool

 As configured in the R1, R2 and R3 reference implementation, Nephio relies on ConfigSync.
-However, it is possible to configure it to use a different GitOps tool, such as Flux or ArgoCD to apply packages to the clusters.
+However, it is possible to configure it to use a different GitOps tool, such as [FluxCD](/content/en/docs/guides/install-guides/optional-components.md#fluxcd-controllers) or ArgoCD to apply packages to the clusters.

 ### Cluster Provisioner